Susantoco/CPUs_Analysis/README.md

    - **ANOVA** was employed to test whether CPU power significantly differs between different CPU categories (e.g., by brand or technology generation)

 4. **Modeling with Linear Regression**
-   - Built a regression model to estimate power consumption based on numerical predictors
+   - Built a multiple linear regression model to estimate **CPU cache size** based on numerical predictors: number of threads and recommended customer price
-   - Evaluated model performance using R-squared and residual analysis
+   - Evaluated model performance using **R-squared** and **p-values** to assess goodness of fit and statistical significance

 5. **Insights**
    - Identified key factors that influence CPU power